thaqibm/boxmonitor/README.md

 # BoxMonitor

-A network monitoring tool with a terminal user interface (TUI) for monitoring server connectivity via ICMP ping and SSH.
+A terminal-based network monitoring tool focused on ICMP connectivity checks, now with built-in DNS resolution so you can point it at IPs or domain names directly.

 ## Features

-- **ICMP Ping Monitoring**: Monitor network connectivity to targets
+- **ICMP Ping Monitoring**: Track network connectivity and latency trends
-- **SSH Connection Testing**: Test SSH connectivity and authentication
+- **Domain Support**: Monitor hostnames directly with automatic DNS lookups
 - **Terminal UI**: Real-time monitoring with charts and status displays
-- **Multiple Input Formats**: Support for JSON config or simple IP lists
+- **Multiple Input Formats**: Support for JSON config or simple host lists
 - **Command Line Arguments**: Quick monitoring setup via CLI

 ## Requirements